 Chip Royce, Flywheel Advisors – September 6, 2022

-With the continued growth of the internet as a research tool and evolving generational communication preferences, B2B companies have even less control of their marketing message.
+With the continued growth of the internet as a research tool and evolving generational communication preferences, B2B companies have even less control over their marketing message.
 These changes require new methods and greater precision by the B2B marketer and sales organization.
-For B2B companies to execute and win in the marketplace, creating an integrated B2B Sales & Marketing organization under one umbrella is required to foster efficient data sharing, execution, and aligned incentives.
+For B2B companies to execute and win in the marketplace, creating an Integrated B2B Sales & Marketing organization under one umbrella is required to foster efficient data sharing, execution, and aligned incentives.
 This merger will create more nimble, effective, winning teams better able to succeed in this competitive and fragmented B2B marketplace.

 Original Art, created by Dreamscape.ai

 “Integrated B2B Sales & Marketing Organizations Are the Future of Success”

 The B2B marketplace has become massively fragmented by digital media.

 For products sold in volume or considered purchases, sources such as social media comments, product reviews, user ratings, and personal references can provide users with an understanding of the quality of a product and its fit to their particular needs.